 DDSG Criminal Law has significant experience representing people charged with professional disciplinary offences in their respective areas of employment in Alberta.

-We have defended lawyers, accountants, doctors, teachers, and police officers against allegations that they have breached their codes of conduct or have broken criminal or regulatory laws.
+We have defended lawyers, accountants, doctors, teachers, paramedics, and police officers against allegations that they have breached their respective Codes of Conduct or have broken criminal or regulatory laws.

-Disciplinary hearings are a conduct review procedure that is usually conducted by a professional organization.
+Disciplinary hearings are a conduct review procedure that are usually conducted by a professional organisation.
 A complaint is brought forward in order to be heard and responded to by a panel.
-This panel then determines the consequences of the complaint.
+This panel then determines the consequences, if any, of the complaint.

 Common Charges Related to Professional Disciplinary Hearings